You say tomato, I say tahmahto.

 Do you have a better definition of branding?
 Let’s hear it.

-For more on the definition of brand and branding, check out THIS post.
+For more on the definition of branding, check out THIS post.